tompave/fun_with_flags/README.md

 ### Persistence Adapters

 The library comes with two persistence adapters for the [`Redix`](https://hex.pm/packages/redix) and [`Ecto`](https://hex.pm/packages/ecto) libraries, that allow to persist feature flag data in Redis, PostgreSQL or MySQL.
-In order to use any of them, you must declare the correct optional dependency in the Mixfile (see the [installation](#installation) instructions, below).
+In order to use any of them, you must declare the correct optional dependency in the Mixfile (see the [installation](#installation) instructions, above).

 The Redis adapter is the default and there is no need to explicitly declare it.
 All it needs is the Redis connection configuration.